eellpp/spark-yarn-hadoop-cluster-vagrant/README.md

 ============================

 # 1. Introduction
-#### Vagrant project to spin up a cluster of 4 nodes with 64-bit CentOS6.5 Linux virtual machines with Hadoop v2.6.0 and Spark v1.6.1.
+#### Vagrant project to spin up a cluster of 4 nodes with 64-bit CentOS6.5 Linux virtual machines with Hadoop v2.6.0, Spark v1.6.1. and Hive v1.2.1

-This is suitable as a quick handson and develpoment cluster for playing on the hadoop stack.
+This is suitable as a quick hands-on and develpoment cluster for playing on the hadoop stack.
 Memory Requirement: 16GB RAM.
 Tested on MacBook Pro with 16GB of RAM.